vonderchild/digital-forensics-lab/Lab 4/README.md

 ![path_traversal](files/images/path_traversal.png)

 Now that we are familiar with the method of exploiting this vulnerability, let's proceed to learn how to detect it in our logs.
 In order to access the logs, we must first take shell inside the docker container where our application is running.
-We do that by first listing the container ID using `docker ps -q` and then executing `docker exec` to spawn the shell.
+We do that by first listing the container ID using `docker ps -q` and then executing `docker exec` to spawn a shell:

 ```
 $ docker ps -q